sabarishtm/saba/_posts/2017-03-22-carr-versus-langer.md

 ---
 layout: post
-title: "Carr’S Statement That It Does Not Matter In Light Of Langer’S Driver/Supporter Theory"
+title: "Carr’s Statement That IT Does Not Matter In Light Of Langer’S Driver/Supporter Theory"
 author: "Sabarish Muthumperumal"
 categories: codemgmt
 tags: [Management, Software Development]
 image: Carr.jpg
 ---

-# Carr’S Statement That It Does Not Matter In Light Of Langer’S Driver/Supporter Theory
+# Carr’s Statement That IT Does Not Matter In Light Of Langer’S Driver/Supporter Theory

 Businesses have overestimated the strategic value of IT and must cut back on spend and expectations, asserts Nicholas Carr while stating that IT does not matter.
 He contends that core IT functions such as data storage, transmission and processing of digital information have become utility services and no longer offer competitive differentiation.
 Dr. Langer’s Driver/Supporter theory identifies commodity IT functions as Supporter products while recognizing other IT projects as Driver functions that strategically integrate with the business, playing a frontline revenue generating role.
 He further identifies the life cycle over which Drivers are evaluated, mature, get assimilated into the organization and eventually become Supporters.